josephrhobbs/aero-analyze/README.md

 Note that all lines beginning with a hash (`#`) in a flight conditions file will be ignored.

+# Setup Instructions

+## Windows

+Before using `analyze.py`, you'll need to set it up.

+1. Open `analyze.py` in your favorite code editor.
+2. Change the variables `AVL` and `XFOIL` to the location of AVL and XFOIL.
+If both of these are in the current directory, change these to `./avl.exe` and `./xfoil.exe` respectively.

+## Linux

+`analyze.py` is already set up for you.
+Copy AVL and XFOIL into this directory and you're ready to go.

+## macOS

+Unfortunately, I don't know how to use macOS well enough to provide instructions.

 # Changelog

 **v0.1.0**: Initial commit.